LucyPill/Amazon_Vine_Analysis/README.md

 #### 3. Filter the DataFrame or table created in Step 2, and create a new DataFrame or table that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'Y'.

 ##### Determine the following:
-* Total number of reviews
+* Total number of paid reviews
-* The number of 5-star reviews
+* The number of 5-star paid reviews
-* The percentage of 5-star reviews
+* The percentage of 5-star paid reviews

 ![paid.png](https://github.com/LucyPill/Amazon_Vine_Analysis/blob/main/images/paid.png)

-* Filter the DataFrame or table created in Step 2, and create a new DataFrame or table that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'N'.
+#### 4. Filter the DataFrame or table created in Step 2, and create a new DataFrame or table that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'N'.

-* Determine the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews for the two types of review (paid vs unpaid).
+##### Determine the following:
+* Total number of unpaid reviews
+* The number of 5-star unpaid reviews
+* The percentage of 5-star unpaid reviews